Skip to main content

 How are my monthly repayments calculated?

-Not often used to buy residential homes, interest-only mortgages are typically used on buy-to-let mortgages - for property bought specifically to rent out.
-There are some lenders who may offer interest-only residential mortgages to home buyers in certain circumstances, however.
+Not often used to buy residential homes, interest-only mortgages are typically seen in buy-to-let mortgages - property bought specifically to rent out.
+Some lenders offer interest-only residential mortgages in certain circumstances, however.
+They can also be used as a temporary measure when the borrower is struggling to afford their capital repayment mortgage.

-With this repayment type, you only pay the interest charged on your mortgage each month.
-Although your monthly repayments are cheaper, you will not repay any of the capital on your mortgage.
-This means that you'll still owe everything you borrowed at the end of the mortgage term.
+As expected, with interest-only mortgages, you only pay the interest charged on your mortgage each month.
+Although this means that your monthly repayments are cheaper, you'll still owe everything you borrowed at the end of the mortgage term.

-The home will need to either be sold to repay the loan, or you can use an alternative ‘repayment vehicle’ (investments or savings that have been pre-approved by the mortgage lender).
-This is why it's more suited to landlords than residential home buyers.
+This means once the term ends, the home will need to be sold or an alternative ‘repayment vehicle’ (investments or savings that have been pre-approved by the mortgage lender) is used to repay the loan capital.

 What happens if you don't make your monthly mortgage repayments?